Experiences & Amenities

 The one-mile long East Slough Overlook Trail features boardwalks, resting benches and information on the resources.
 Trailhead kiosks contain fliers about the current trail conditions.
 The trails were evaluated using the Universal Trail Assessment Program (UTAP).

 The park offers six large shelters on the beach, with restrooms and showers nearby.
 Each shelter has grills for cooking and several picnic tables for visitors.
 These shelters can also be reserved.
 Call the park for more information.
 Consumption of alcohol beverages is prohibited in the pavilions or on the beach.

 St. George Island State Park’s beach can be a great spot to look for shells.

 Dr. Julian G. Bruce St. George Island State Park is committed to providing a variety of accessible amenities to all of our visitors.
-Those amenities include:
+Amenities include:

 - Three beach wheelchairs

 - Two Beach Cruiser electric mobility devices (OPDMD)

 - Two mobility mats at the #1 and #8 beach access points

 - One mobility mat at the East End Special Use Area

 - UTAP evaluated nature trails